veraleitaodev/getGoals/testing.md

 ### Further Testing

--
-- Tools such as inspect in google were used to test the aoo in all stages of the development.
+- Tools such as inspect in google were used to test app at all stages of the development.
-- .
 - A large amount of testing was done to ensure pages where linking as expected and code was allowing features as planned.
 - Friends and colleagues were asked to review the app in order to point out any issues.